-- 1. Reflect and write about your own growth and improvement as a therapeutic communicator at the beginning of this course using your baseline video for comparison. - 2.
+- 1. Reflect and write about your own growth and improvement as a therapeutic communicator during this course.
+Include your beliefs and values about communication in regard to professional caring. - 2.
 Outline your strengths and weaknesses in this helping interview.
 Comment on your behavior and how it affected your client. - 3.
 Discuss turning points or transitions in your interactions, note times when you or your client seemed to make a shift.
 Indicate how these shifts influenced the interaction. - 4.
-Formulate goals for continued improvement as a therapeutic communicator. - 5.
 Identify three concepts in relation to helping that you were aware of and/or utilized in this session and discuss the significance of each concept.
-Support your views using the professional literature on communication, caring, etc. - 6.
+Support your views using the professional literature on communication, caring, etc. - 5.
+Describe the context of the interaction and how it influenced the interaction. - 6.
+Formulate goals for continued improvement as a therapeutic communicator. - 7.
 Enclose the Feedback from Standardized Patient form.